naboshi229/My_Basic_Programs/Calculator/README.md

 # Calculator
 ## Description
-This a working calculator in which user can add, substract, multiply and divide.
+This a working calculator in which user can add, substract, multiply, divide and power any number.
 ## Quick note
 Calculator.py
 Calculator_ART.py